 Common claims for cataract surgery negligence

-Common claims for cataract surgery negligence range from errors during surgery to inserting the wrong lens to errors causing infection and excess pain after the operation.
+Common claims for cataract surgery negligence range from errors during surgery to inserting the wrong lens to errors causing retinal detachment to excess pain after the operation.
 You make a claim for the effects of the surgical negligence today and in the future.

 A compensation claim for cataract surgery negligence may get you the compensation you need for the effects of the medical negligence.